 Here we have the amazing self-sustaining Rittenhouse home; a totally self sufficient, energy efficient, stand alone, and independent house of the present and future.
 The heart of the Rittenhouse self-sustaining home is the massive under-ground horizontal cylindrical stainless steel storage tanks which contain nothing more than ordinary water.
 Each tank rests on a pair of cement cradles.
-The entirety of the tank is then encased with diatomaceous earth; which is a type of volcanic ash that insulates the tanks very well from the surrounding earth and environmental temperatures.
+The entirety of the tank is then encased with diatomaceous earth that insulates the tanks very well from the surrounding earth and environmental temperatures.
 As a general rule of simplicity one tank is generally chilled with a heat pump, and the heat is recovered from the process and heats the next tank.
 This configuration can also be varied as season and climatic conditions demand.
 The third tank, on the left side of this particular diagram, is a rain-water collection tank.
 The collection tank is used for a variety of purposes including replenishing the fresh water supply for the home, watering the landscape, and refreshing any water that might have escaped or evaporated from the heating and cooling system or tanks.

 All the way on the top of the peak of the home you can see a solar water distiller that runs the length of the peak of the home.
 The solar water distiller provides pure water mainly for the use of the human inhabitants of the home, such as for drinking and cooking.
 The blue tank which appears on the third level of this diagram is where the solar distilled water is stored and then gravity fed to the home.
 If left unused for some reason and the tank happens to fill all the way up, the distilled water will recycle back to the under-ground collection tanks.
 A drain tube also leads from the solar-distiller to drain and purge and residue or mineral deposits that may have accumulated in the distiller over time.
 To better describe the solar-water distiller, it is basically a small green-house covered with glass.
 In the base of the distiller are three compartments.
 The middle and biggest compartment has an automatic fill valve and float that keeps the water in the compartment at a constant level.
 The base of the compartment is black in color; which helps heat the water and evaporates it.
 The evaporated water then condenses and collects on the glass and drips down the glass into the two outside reservoir compartments where it is collected and drains into the distilled water collection tank.